JayR Tinaco

-JayR, formerly known as JayR Tinaco (born 5 January 1989), is a Filipino-Australian actor, known for his roles as Zayn Petrossian in the Netflix series Another Life (2019–2021) and as Dr. Xyler in Space Force (2022).
+JayR (born 5 January 1989), formerly known as JayR Tinaco, is a Filipino-Australian actor, known for his roles as Zayn Petrossian in the Netflix series Another Life (2019–2021) and as Dr. Xyler in Space Force (2022).

 Early life

 JayR was born in Manila, Philippines, and grew up in Queensland, Australia.

 Early in his career, agents told JayR that he needed to do more "straight acting".
 JayR later told Variety: "When you're an actor starting out and you have an agent telling you this, you want to listen because you want to make it and you want to work."

 Career

 JayR started a career working in the hospitality industry in Sydney.
 In 2009, he won his first television role performing a trapped student in two episodes of the Australian series Home and Away.
 Between 2012 and 2015, JayR appeared in short films such as Simone Pietro Felice's The Life Again, Samuel Leighton-Dore's Showboy (in which he portrays a drag queen), and The Wake by Leigh Joel Scott.
 In 2016, he appeared in two episodes of the Australian series Rake.

 JayR moved to Canada to pursue his acting dreams back in early 2017.
 In September 2018, JayR joined Katee Sackhoff, Tyler Hoechlin, Justin Chatwin, Samuel Anderson and Elizabeth Ludlow in the American series Another Life, broadcast on Netflix.
 JayR played Zayn Petrossian, the non-binary military doctor aboard the spaceship Salvare.
 It ran for two seasons from 2019 to 2021.
 The same year, JayR appeared as the restaurant's host in the Netflix film Always Be My Maybe.

 JayR also appears as Dr. Xyler in the second season of the Netflix series Space Force, which was released in February 2022.